Heriberto Jara Corona

+Early life and revolutionary

 Heriberto Jara was born in the town of Nogales, in the state of Veracruz, to Emilio Jara Andrade and María del Carmen Corona.
-He got enrolled in the Mexican Revolution while working at a factory in the municipality of Río Blanco in his native Veracruz.
+He got involved in the Mexican Revolution while working at a factory in the municipality of Río Blanco in his native Veracruz.

+Political career

 The year Francisco I. Madero was elected President of Mexico he took over a seat in the Congress; then in 1916 he was elected again to serve in Congress and was one of the persons who drafted the 1917 Constitution.
 He served as Ambassador to Cuba and as Governor of Veracruz.